pedropro/TACO/README.md

 Our API contains a jupyter notebook ``demo.pynb`` to inspect the dataset and visualize annotations.

+**Unlabeled data**

+A list of URLs for both unlabeled and labeled images is now also provided in `data/all_image_urls.csv`.
+Each image contains one URL for each original image (second column) and one URL for a VGA-resized version (first column) for images hosted by Flickr.
+If you decide to annotate these images using other tools, please make them public and contact us so we can keep track.

 ### Trash Detection

 The implementation of [Mask R-CNN by Matterport](https://github.com/matterport/Mask_RCNN)  is included in ``/detector``